Ozymadias/Battleships/README.md

 In order for any of fallowing scripts to work you need to run deployment_script.sh first!!!

-In order to launch server and client use game.sh from folder /scripts this will run one instance of server with default port 4321 and two instances of client.

 ```
 ./game.sh
 ```

-In order to launch only server please use run_server.sh from folder /scripts this will run one instance of server.
-Script accept port number as a parameter.
-Please remember you can have only one instance of server per port.
+Will run one instance of server with default port 4321 and two instances of client.

 ```
 ./run_server.sh <port>
 ```

-In order to launch only client please use run_client.sh from folder /scripts this will run one instance of client.
+Will run one instance of server.
+Script accept port number as a parameter.

 ```
 ./run_client.sh
 ```
+Will run one instance of client.
 ## Gameplay
 In order to play you need to run client.